 • Cycles 3-5 (later): Less Stage 3, more REM

-This architecture means that sleep cannot simply be 'banked' by sleeping extra hours before a sleep-deprived period, nor can lost sleep be fully 'recovered' afterward.
+This architecture means that sleep cannot simply be "banked" by sleeping extra hours before a sleep-deprived period, nor can lost sleep be fully "recovered" afterward.
 The proportion and timing of stages are regulated, not just total sleep time.
+Research by David Dinges at the University of Pennsylvania (2003) demonstrated that chronic sleep restriction to 6 hours per night produced cumulative cognitive deficits that accumulated linearly over days and were not fully reversed by a single night of recovery sleep.

 How Alcohol Disrupts Cycles

-Alcohol is one of the most significant disruptors of sleep architecture and one of the most poorly understood.
-Ethanol is a CNS depressant that can help people fall asleep faster (sedative effect), but it fragment sleep in the second half of the night by increasing arousals as it is metabolized, and it dramatically suppresses REM sleep.
-Even moderate alcohol consumption reduces REM sleep in the first half of the night.
-Research by Irshaad Ebrahim and colleagues showed that a single drink reduces REM sleep by approximately 24%.
+Alcohol is one of the most significant disruptors of sleep architecture and one of the most poorly understood by the general public.
+Ethanol is a CNS depressant that can help people fall asleep faster (sedative effect), but it fragments sleep in the second half of the night by increasing arousals as it is metabolized, and it dramatically suppresses REM sleep.
+Research by Irshaad Ebrahim and colleagues at the London Sleep Centre (2013), published in Alcoholism: Clinical and Experimental Research, showed that even a single drink reduces REM sleep by approximately 24%.

 Circadian Disruption and Chronotypes